dustinpfister/blog_posts/_posts/electronjs-browser-window.md

 ## 3 - The HTML Folder

-I then also have a html folder that I will be using to store the html files for both a main window as well as a child window.
-This will then also be used as a place to store any additional files that compose the client system for this electron js example.
+I then also have a html folder that I will be using to store the html files for both a main window as well as a child window, as well as any and all additional files that will compose the client side system of the application.
+As of revision 1 of the example this includes two html files, a css file, and a single client.js file that is used to work with the public api that is being used by way of the preload.js file.

 ### 3.1 - The window main html file